5 Tips for a Smooth Transition into Teletherapy and Assessment

 2. Watch for updates: Do your best to keep up with changes in billing practices.

-• Consider if telehealth will work for this client.
-Assess the clients' access to internet and webcam technology.
-Will you be able to effectively evaluate this client over video?
+- Consider whether telehealth will work for this client.
+Assess the client's access to the Internet and webcam technology.
+Will you be able to evaluate this client effectively over video?

-• Take inventory of the software that you own.
-Make sure that this technology is HIPAA compliant, secure and that you have reliable internet access.
+- Take inventory of the software that you own.
+Make sure that this technology is HIPAA compliant and secure and that you have reliable internet access.

 4. Use Best Practices for Assessment